The Oscars Moments We'll Never Be Able to Stop Talking About

 1940: HATTIE MCDANIEL MAKES HISTORY

-It took over a decade into Oscar history for the first black actress to win a trophy.
+It took more than a decade for the first Black actress to win a trophy.
 The honor went to Hattie McDaniel for her role as Mammy in Gone with the Wind.
 However, the win wasn't all progress: In 1940, with segregation still intact, McDaniel wasn't allowed to sit beside the rest of the film's cast, and was made to sit at the back of the venue.

 1943: GREER GARSON'S VERY LONG SPEECH